-Can I disclose my invention after an initial patent application has been filed?
+Can I disclose my invention before a patent application has been filed?

 This is a thorny issue.
 Patent applicants are often under pressure to make non-confidential disclosures of their inventions once a first patent application has been filed.
 This might be in order to publicise or sell their inventions, or because potential licensees and commercialisation partners are not prepared to sign confidentiality agreements, or because there is a desire to publish an academic paper.
 However, as the example below illustrates, making a non-confidential disclosure of an invention, even after filing an initial patent application, can seriously or fatally compromise the scope of protection that can validly be obtained.